zonble/CWBOpenDataClient/README.md

 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Project directory first.

 ## Requirements

 ## Installation

 CWBOpenDataClient is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

     pod "CWBOpenDataClient"

 ## Author

-zonble, zonble@gmail.com
+Weizhong Yang, zonble@gmail.com

 ## License

 CWBOpenDataClient is available under the MIT license.
 See the LICENSE file for more info.